 Yes that is indeed 1987 constitution.
-That is why rule on environmental procedure was born and the writ of Kalikasan was promulgated by the Supreme Court.
+That is why rule on environmental procedure was born and was promulgated by the Supreme Court.
 But that is beside the point, this is a criminal case indicting a person.
 And the court repeat in interpretation of penal law, it is strict not liberal.
 Wala ang charcoal sa penal law eh, isiningit sa administrative order.
 Yes.
 The executive department has a quasi-legislative function.
 They can execute order, circular and memorandum for the implementation and execution of the law, but it has no authority to amend the law, especially penal law.
 That is basic.
-And your administrative order is not a penal law.
-It cannot amend a penal statute.
+And your administrative order is not a mend a penal statute.
 Anything to add prosec?